CleverCloud/documentation/README.md

 ### Start locally

-To run the site in your browser, there is a server built in Hugo you can summon with: `hugo server`.
+To run the site locally, there is a server built in Hugo you can summon with: `hugo server`.
 A bunch of options are available:

 ```bash